fables-tales/proton/readme.md

     1.1 The YAML output MUST contain exactly top level keys as the provided input file with one of:

-        * A numeric value of the team was present
+        * A key "score" with a numeric value, representing the team's score.
-        * The string "DNS" if the team was not present in the match.
+        * A key "present" with the value from the present key in the input.
-        * The string "DSQ" if the team was disqualified from the match.
+        * A key "disqualified" with the value from the disqualified key in the input.

 2. A proton compliant program MUST exit with 0 if it succeeds.